binaryphile/init.bash/README.md

 The settings folders contains your actual settings.
 It's broken into several files.

-init.bash loads settings in the following order.
+General settings files are loaded after app-specific ones, in case an app wants an initialization file sourced that might override one of your settings.
 Here, "general" means anything not specific to one of the installed applications.

-General settings files are loaded after app-specific ones, in case an app wants an initialization file sourced that might override one of your settings.
 Having your general settings come after app code gives you control over the final state of settings.

 The one exception is env.bash, which loads first so you can set PATH.
 You may need PATH to include your local bin directory in order for your apps to be detected so their settings are loaded.
 Note, it is not so you can set environment variables to configure apps.
 Those go in the respective env.bash files in the app subdirectories.

+init.bash loads settings in the following order:

 -   **env.bash** - general environment variables such as PATH